Chart Color Schemes

 Maylands has seen population growth performance typically on par with national averages when looking at short and medium term trends

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, Maylands (WA) statistical area (Lv2)'s population is estimated at around 14,886 as of Nov 2025.
-This reflects an increase of 1,687 people (12.8%) since the 2021 Census, which reported a population of 13,199 people.
-The change is inferred from the resident population of 14,806, estimated by AreaSearch following examination of the latest ERP data release by the ABS (June 2024) and an additional 148 validated new addresses since the Census date.
-This level of population equates to a density ratio of 2,983 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
-Maylands's 12.8% growth since the 2021 census exceeded the national average (9.7%), marking it as a growth leader in the region.
-Population growth for the area was primarily driven by overseas migration that contributed approximately 87.0% of overall population gains during recent periods.
+Based on ABS population updates and AreaSearch validation, the suburb of Maylands (WA) had an estimated population of 14,886 as of Feb 2026.
+This figure reflects a growth of 1,687 people since the 2021 Census, which reported a population of 13,199.
+The change was inferred from AreaSearch's resident population estimate of 14,806 following examination of ABS's latest ERP data release (June 2024) and an additional 148 validated new addresses since the Census date.
+This results in a population density ratio of 2,983 persons per square kilometer, placing Maylands in the upper quartile relative to national locations assessed by AreaSearch.
+The suburb's growth rate of 12.8% since the 2021 census exceeded the national average of 9.9%.
+Overseas migration contributed approximately 87.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, and to estimate growth across all areas in the years post-2032, AreaSearch is utilising the growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
-As we examine future population trends, an above median population growth of national areas is projected, with 'the Maylands (WA) (SA2)' expected to grow by 2,823 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 18.4% in total over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data and post-2032 growth estimation, AreaSearch utilises ABS's latest Greater Capital Region projections (released in 2023, based on 2022 data).
+Future population trends project an above median growth for the suburb, with an expected increase of 2,825 persons to 2041, reflecting an 18.4% total increase over the 17 years.

 Frequently Asked Questions - Population